Howardhuang98/BN_Data/readme.md

-# Bayesian network datasets
+# Bayesian Network Datasets
-This repository collected some datasets used in Bayesian network and Causal network
+This repository collected some datasets used in Bayesian network and Causal network.
 - bnlearn
   - asia
   - cancer